JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 #### Bag Page
 1. Navigation bar:
-    - Repeat the verification steps completed for the previous html page.
+    - Repeat the verification steps completed for the previous html pages.
     - Confirm that the Navbar is identical on all html pages.

 2. Shopping Bag: